Teck Resources Limited (TECK) EPS growth this year is 32.00%: Get Prepared for Trading Lift Off - News Daemon

 Sponsored

-It was noted that the giant of the Basic Materials sector posted annual sales growth of 7.80% over the last 5 years.
+The Basic Materials sector firm’s twelve-monthly sales growth has been 7.80% for the last half of the decade.
 Meanwhile, its Annual Earning per share during the time was 11.80%.
 Nevertheless, stock’s Earnings Per Share (EPS) this year is 32.00%.
 This publicly-traded company’s shares outstanding now amounts to $512.30 million, simultaneously with a float of $504.87 million.
-The organization now has a market capitalization sitting at $24.35 billion.
-At the time of writing, stock’s 50-day Moving Average stood at $40.26, while the 200-day Moving Average is $35.62.
+The organization now has a market capitalization sitting at $23.71 billion.
+At the time of writing, stock’s 50-day Moving Average stood at $40.58, while the 200-day Moving Average is $36.06.

-It is quite fundamental to gauge the extent of the productivity of the business which is accounted for 12100 workers.
+It is quite necessary to find out the efficiency of the corporate organization, which has 12100 number of employees on its payroll.
 It has generated 1,431,074 per worker during the last fiscal year.
 Meanwhile, its income per employee was 337,934.
 The stock had 9.60 Receivables turnover and 0.35 Total Asset turnover.
 For the Profitability, stocks gross margin was +48.18, operating margin was +43.81 and Pretax Margin of +37.89.

 Teck Resources Limited (TECK) Ownership Facts and Figures

-Sometimes it helps to make our mind if we keep our tabs on how bigger investors are working with the stock of the Other Industrial Metals & Mining industry.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Other Industrial Metals & Mining Industry.
 Teck Resources Limited’s current insider ownership accounts for 1.40%, in contrast to 73.50% institutional ownership.

 Teck Resources Limited (TECK) Earnings and Revenue Records

-So, what does the last quarter earnings report of the company that was made public on 12/30/2022 suggests?
-It has posted $0.8 earnings per share (EPS) not meeting the forecaster’s viewpoint (set at $0.97) by -$0.17.
+In the latest quarterly report released, which was put into the public domain on 12/30/2022, the organization reported $0.79 earnings per share (EPS) for the three months, lower than the consensus estimate (set at $0.96) by -$0.17.
 This company achieved a net margin of +23.61 while generating a return on equity of 16.87.
-Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.27 per share during the current fiscal year.
+Wall Street market experts anticipate that the next fiscal year will bring earnings of 1.29 per share during the current fiscal year.

-Teck Resources Limited’s EPS increase for this current 12-month fiscal period is 32.00% and is forecasted to reach 4.56 in the upcoming year.
-Considering the longer run, market analysts have predicted that Company’s EPS will increase by 2.89% through the next 5 years, which can be compared against the 11.80% growth it accomplished over the previous five years trading on the market.
+Teck Resources Limited’s EPS increase for this current 12-month fiscal period is 32.00% and is forecasted to reach 4.59 in the upcoming year.
+Considering the longer run, market analysts have predicted that Company’s EPS will decrease by -8.12% through the next 5 years, which can be compared against the 11.80% growth it accomplished over the previous five years trading on the market.

 Teck Resources Limited (NYSE: TECK) Trading Performance Indicators